utensil/helix-cheat-sheet/README.md

 ## Style choice

-- discoverable: easy to see or search for frequently wondered stuff
+- 👀 discoverable: easy to see or search for frequently wondered stuff
-- consistently colorful: use colors to distinguish concepts
+- 🎨 consistently colorful: use colors to distinguish concepts
-- memorable keystrokes: try to relate the keystroke to meaning
+- 💡 memorable keystrokes: try to relate keystrokes to meaning
-- spatially intuitive: visualize which direction it goes
+- 🧭 spatially intuitive: visualize which direction it goes
-- concise: no articles for words, short words and descriptions, link to elaboration
+- ✂️ concise: no articles for words, short words and descriptions, link to elaboration
-- self-contained: assume less of audience
+- 📦 self-contained: assumes less of audience

 ## Credits